 * WFP warns about food system in Gaza Strip : On November 16, Executive Director of the World Food Programme (WFP) of the United Nations (UN) Cindy McCain confirmed: “Food and water supplies are practically non-existent in the Gaza Strip.
 Currently, only a small fraction of what is needed is transported across the border.

-With winter fast approaching, unsafe and overcrowded shelters and a lack of clean water, people are facing starvation.
+With winter fast approaching, shelters unsafe and overcrowded, and a lack of clean water, people are facing starvation.
 The only hope is to open another safe passage for humanitarian aid to get food into the Gaza Strip.”

 In addition, fuel shortages have also paralyzed distribution and humanitarian operations, including the delivery of food assistance.
-Even when trucks arrived from Egypt and unloaded their supplies in the Gaza Strip on November 15, WFP was still unable to reach the sheltering civilians because there was not enough fuel for the distribution vehicles.
+Even when trucks arrived from Egypt and unloaded their cargo in the Gaza Strip on November 15, WFP was still unable to reach the civilians sheltering in the area because there was not enough fuel for the distribution vehicles.
 (VNA)

 Southeast Asia

-During the visit, Ambassador Dyer met with officials from Cambodia’s Ministry of Justice, Ministry of Labor, Ministry of Foreign Affairs, National Police, and National Committee to Combat Trafficking in Persons (NCCT) to build relationships with the new government, which will enhance future coordination and support progress in key areas, including investigating and prosecuting cyber fraud.
+During the visit, Ambassador Dyer met with officials from Cambodia’s Ministry of Justice, Ministry of Labor, Ministry of Foreign Affairs, National Police and National Committee on Combating Trafficking in Persons (NCCT) to build relationships with the new Government, which will enable both sides to strengthen future coordination and support progress in key areas, including the investigation and prosecution of cyber fraud.

 In addition, Mr. Xi Jinping also stated that China is willing to cooperate with Brunei and other members of the Association of Southeast Asian Nations (ASEAN) to maintain the "correct" direction of cooperation in the East Asia region.
 (Reuters)